KanishkaManikandan5/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 # 🔐 Security & Ethical Use

-This lab exists strictly for learning.
-It will not be used against any system without clear ownership or explicit written permission.
+This laboratory is intended strictly for education purposes only.

 ---